-This offer supplement dated [September 29], 2023 (the "Offer Supplement" and as the context may require, the term may refer to the Prospectus, as supplemented by this Offer Supplement) relates to the first tranche of the Shelf Bonds (the "Offer Bonds" or the "Bonds") and the public offer for sale, distribution and issuance by the Company of the Offer Bonds (the "Offer").
+This offer supplement dated November 16, 2023 (the "Offer Supplement" and as the context may require, the term may refer to the Prospectus, as supplemented by this Offer Supplement) relates to the first tranche of the Shelf Bonds (the "Offer Bonds" or the "Bonds") and the public offer for sale, distribution and issuance by the Company of the Offer Bonds (the "Offer").
 The Offer Bonds will be issued at face-value and listed and traded through the Philippine Dealing & Exchange Corp. ("PDEx").

-The Offer Bonds will have an aggregate principal amount of up to ₱6,000,000,000.00 (the "Firm Bonds").
+The Offer Bonds will have an aggregate principal amount of ₱6,000,000,000.00 (the "Firm Bonds").
 In the event of an oversubscription, China Bank Capital Corporation, SB Capital Investment Corporation, and Union Bank of the Philippines, in their capacity as the Joint Lead Underwriters and Joint Bookrunners and in consultation with the Issuer, reserve the right to increase the size of the Offer Bonds by up to ₱4,000,000,000.00 (the "Oversubscription Option", the Offer Bonds pertaining to such option, the "Oversubscription Option Bonds").
 The Oversubscription Option, if and to the extent exercised during the Offer Period, shall be deemed firmly underwritten by the Joint Lead Underwriters and Joint Bookrunners.

-If the Oversubscription Option is fully exercised during the Offer Period, the remaining balance of the Shelf Bonds in the aggregate principal amount of \$\mathbb{P}\$25,000,000,000.00 will be issued in tranches within the Shelf Period.
+If the Oversubscription Option is fully exercised during the Offer Period, the remaining balance of the Shelf Bonds in the aggregate principal amount of \$\mathbb{P}25,000,000,000.00\$ will be issued in tranches within the Shelf Period.
 However, in case the Oversubscription Option is partly exercised or not exercised at all during the Offer Period, the Shelf Bonds will be automatically increased by such principal amount of Oversubscription Option Bonds that will not be taken up.
-Hence, after the Offer, the Shelf Bonds may potentially increase to an aggregate principal amount of up to \$\mathbb{P}\$29,000,000,000.00, which may be issued in tranches within the Shelf Period.
+Hence, after the Offer, the Shelf Bonds may potentially increase to an aggregate principal amount of up to \$\mathbb{P}29,000,000,000.00\$, which may be issued in tranches within the Shelf Period.

-The Offer Bonds will be issued on [November 23], 2023 or such other date as may be agreed upon in writing between the Issuer and the Joint Lead Underwriters and Joint Bookrunners (the "Issue Date"), and will comprise of fixed rate bonds to be issued in up to two (2) series: three (3)-year bonds due 2026 (the "Series F Bonds") and five (5)-year bonds due 2028 (the "Series G Bonds").
-The Issuer has the discretion to allocate the principal amount between the Series F Bonds and the Series G Bonds based on the bookbuilding process.
+The Offer Bonds will be issued on December 6, 2023 or such other date as may be agreed upon in writing between the Issuer and the Joint Lead Underwriters and Joint Bookrunners (the "Issue Date"), and will comprise of fixed rate bonds to be issued in two (2) series: three (3)-year bonds due 2026 (the "Series F Bonds") and five (5)-year bonds due 2028 (the "Series G Bonds").
+The Issuer has the discretion to allocate the principal amount between the Series F Bonds and the Series G Bonds.

-The Series F Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of [●]% p.a., and the Series G Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of [●]% p.a.
-Interest on the Bonds shall be payable quarterly in arrears starting on [February 23], 2024 for the first Interest Payment Date and on [February 23], [May 23], [August 23], and [November 23] of each year thereafter or the next Business Day if such date falls on a non-Business Day, for as long as the Bonds remain outstanding.
-Should the Issue Date fall on a date other than [November 23], 2023, the Interest Payment Dates shall be adjusted accordingly, subject to the requirements of PDEx.
+The Series F Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of 7.5426% p.a., and the Series G Bonds shall bear interest on its principal amount from and including the Issue Date at the rate of 7.6886% p.a.
+Interest on the Bonds shall be payable quarterly in arrears starting on March 6, 2024 for the first Interest Payment Date and on March 6, June 6, September 6, and December 6 of each year thereafter or the next Business Day if such date falls on a non-Business Day, for as long as the Bonds remain outstanding.
+Should the Issue Date fall on a date other than December 6, 2023, the Interest Payment Dates shall be adjusted accordingly, subject to the requirements of PDEx.

-The last Interest Payment Date on the Series F Bonds shall fall on its Maturity Date or on [November 23, 2026] or three (3) years from Issue Date.
+The last Interest Payment Date on the Series F Bonds shall fall on its Maturity Date or on December 6, 2026 or three (3) years from Issue Date.

-The last Interest Payment Date on the Series G Bonds shall fall on its Maturity Date or on [November 23, 2028] or five (5) years from Issue Date.
+The last Interest Payment Date on the Series G Bonds shall fall on its Maturity Date or on December 6, 2028 or five (5) years from Issue Date.